Isabelle Burrows is a third-year Humanities Major at Simon Fraser University.

 How did you get involved with the WPHP?

-My lifelong love of Jane Austen led me to Michelle’s Austen class last summer.
+My childhood interest in Jane Austen led me to Michelle’s Austen class in the fall of 2020.
 The only problem with that class was that it was too short, so when Michelle emailed me over the winter break to ask if I’d be interested in working on a project dedicated to recording works by other literary women of the 18th and 19th centuries, of course I said yes.

 What is something surprising that you’ve learned while working on the WPHP?